popphp/pop-nav/README.md

 ];
 ```

-Then, you have a significant amount of control over the branches nodes
+Then, you have a significant amount of control over the branch nodes
 and attributes via a configuration array:

 ```php